-Medical Informatics lasts a total of two years (120 European Credits).
-It consists of a number of modules.
-6 EC are awarded for each module.
-The common part of the programme consists of 8 modules and 2 multidisciplinary internships.
-The discipline-specific electives consists of two elective courses, after which you carry out your scientific research project.
+Medical informatics lasts a total of two years (120 European Credits).
+It consists of courses of which the majority have a duration of 4 weeks and a study load of 6 EC.
+The common part of the programme consists of 10 courses and 2 multidisciplinary internships.
+The elective tracks comprise 3 of 4 courses, after which you carry out your scientific research project.

 The curriculum is summarised below:

 The first semester of the Master’s programme focuses on medical data analysis (3 courses) and academic skills (in parallel with the other courses).
 The semester is concluded by a multidisciplinary internship.
 The second semester focuses on management of healthcare organizations (3 courses) and professional skills (in parallel with the other courses).
 This semester too is concluded by a multidisciplinary internship.